SaumyaO/IOT/README.md

 If the vendor function is not called update the KConf file under subsys/bluetooth/mesh.

-The above project works fine with zephyr_0.11.3
+The above project works on zephyr_0.11.3